 The ATLAS and CMS collaborations, involving teams from CEA/IRFU and CNRS/IN2P3, announced on 4 June 2018 at the LHCP conference the direct observation of the coupling of the quark top to the Higgs boson.
-Studying the interaction between the Higgs boson and the heaviest elementary particle we know, the quark top, is a way of researching the effects of new physics, which must take over from the standard model.
+Studying the interaction between the Higgs boson and the heaviest elementary particle known, the quark top, is a way of investigating the effects of new physics, which must take over from the standard model.

-> Values obtained on the mu_ttH parameter data (observed ttH production rate compared to the expected rate in the standard model), with uncertainties at 1 and 2 sigmas, for the decay channels used as well as for the combination of the results of the CMS experiment.
+Values measured of the mu_ttH parameter (ttH observed production rate compared to the expected rate in the standard model), with uncertainties at 1 and 2 sigmas, for each decay channels as well as for the combination of the results from the CMS experiment.
 The expected value in the standard model, 1, is represented by the dotted vertical line.

 The combination of the results of run 1 to 7 and 8 TeV (about 25 fb-1) and the 2015 and 2016 results of run 2 (about 36 fb-1) made it possible to observe the presence of ttH events with a statistical significance of 5.2 standard deviations (5.2 σ), above the threshold of 5 standard deviations traditionally required to claim a discovery.